All Episodes

 Well, I'm honored.

-I'm even smarter believing that the next person being made great about the incompetence of this current president.
+I'm even smarter believing that the next person will be made greater by the incompetence of this current president.

 Well, who is?